 Certain Catholic teachings strongly emphasize the importance of ceremony (called sacraments) over living according to every word of God.
 From a Catholic perspective, once baptized your "immortal soul" can access the kingdom of God.
 After infant baptism, all one really needs to do is confess to a priest before death and entrance into heaven is assured, no matter how one lead their life.
 And if you sinned after confessing to a priest and then died, after a period of purging (the length dependent upon the amount and types of sin) you then entered the kingdom of heaven.

 The Protestant view is remarkably similar, except that baptism is not required of infants in most Protestant denominations (it is unclear what the actual Protestant teaching is regarding sinless infants/children who die without baptism--though many seem to feel that babies are automatically saved, but some claim they are doomed; a related free book of interest may be Hope of Salvation: How the Continuing Church of God Differs From Protestants).
 The general Protestant view appears to be that once you sin (which they usually do not clearly define; for a Biblical definition see 1 John 3:4, KJV), you must accept Jesus as your savior and then you are "born again"; baptism is expected but does not appear to be an absolute requirement.
 Once you are "born again" your "immortal soul" is guaranteed to enter heaven upon death unless you repudiate your belief in Jesus.
 Sinning in any and every other way will not prevent you from entering heaven.
 Further repentance, though often encouraged, is not strictly necessary.
-In other words, when a Protestants are referring to being "born again" they are referring to a state in which one no longer needs to do follow the laws of God in order to enter the Kingdom of God.
+In other words, when Protestants are referring to being "born again" they are referring to a state in which one no longer needs to do follow the laws of God in order to enter the Kingdom of God.